-- Methods and concepts: host-pathogen interactions, transmission chains, modes of transmission, , measures of transmissibility transmission dynamics at the population scale and mathematical models to investigate these, molecular and immuno-epidemiology - Outbreak investigation and surveillance: includes a simulated outbreak which student groups investigate, analyse and write-up - Vaccination: includes different effects of vaccines, methods for evaluating vaccine effectiveness and safety, vaccination programmes and vaccine confidence - Specific diseases: will include some or all of malaria / vector-borne infectious, HIV and sexually transmitted infections and tuberculosis - Key challenges, including antimicrobial resistance, eradication or elimination and addressing the colonial dimensions of infectious diseases
+- Methods and concepts: host-pathogen interactions, transmission chains, modes of transmission, measures of transmissibility transmission dynamics at the population scale and mathematical models to investigate these, molecular and immunoepidemiology - Outbreak investigation and surveillance: includes a simulated outbreak which student groups investigate, analyse and write-up - Vaccination: includes different effects of vaccines, methods for evaluating vaccine effectiveness and safety, vaccination programmes and vaccine confidence - Specific diseases: will include some or all of malaria / vector-borne infections, HIV and sexually transmitted infections and tuberculosis - Key challenges, including antimicrobial resistance, eradication or elimination and addressing the colonial dimensions of infectious diseases immediately prior to the course.
+During the module, a few optional sessions with external speakers may also be organised to provide real-life examples and illustrate challenges.

-An optional three-hour directed self-study training on the ODK software package for epidemiological study data management is also offered during the reading week immediately prior to the course.
-During the module, a few optional sessions with external speakers will also be organise to provide real-life examples and illustrate challenges.
+An optional three-hour directed self-study training on the ODK software package for epidemiological study data management is also offered during the reading week